TheOdinProject/curriculum/templates/TOPStyleGuide.md

 TOP uses Markdown for its lessons to be easily read and edited, and get properly formatted HTML for the TOP website.

-**The two goals of this style guide are to help create:**
+**The goals of this style guide are to help create Markdown that is:**

-*   Simple Markdown for readability and editability.
-*   Consist Markdown for consistency on the TOP site and to guide in the creation of new content.
+*   Readable for as many users as possible.
+*   Editable by any contributor.
+*   Consistent across the TOP website.

 **Contents:**